Jycreyn/bunkerweb-templates/TEMPLATE_GUIDE.md

 # Template Author Guide

-Use this guide when creating or updating templates for the **bunkerweb-template-hub**.
+Use this guide when creating or updating templates for **bunkerweb-templates**.
 Following these expectations keeps every template clear, consistent, and easy to maintain.

 ## Template Essentials